Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Convergence of and when versions of are -controlled

 We now investigate, as special cases of the above results, the situations where $G_i=\{i\}$ for all $i$.
-Recall that the additive loss function based methods are special cases of the non-marginal procedure where $G_i =\{i\}$ for all $i$.
+Recall that in this case the additive loss function based methods are special cases of the non-marginal procedure.
 In such cases, $mpBFDR$ also boils down to $pBFDR$.
 The following theorem gives the result for asymptotic $\alpha$-control of $pBFDR$ in this situation. \begin{theorem} Let $m_0~(<m)$ be the number of true null hypotheses.
 Then for any $0<\alpha<\frac{m_0}{m}$, there exists a sequence $\beta_n\rightarrow 0$ as $n\rightarrow\infty$ such that for the additive loss function based methods

 \end{theorem}

 In the above, we have noted that $mpBFDR$ reduces to $pBFDR$ when $G_i=\{i\}$ for all $i$.
 However, for any additive loss function based multiple testing method, we may still envisage the measure $mpBFDR$ where the definition of $mpBFDR$ considers the adequate dependent structure by means of non-singleton $G_i$'s.
 This has the advantage of yielding non-marginal decisions even though the actual criterion to be optimized is a sum of loss functions associated with individual parameters and decisions.
 In the following theorem we show that the same asymptotic result as Theorem \ref{theorem:pBFDR_alpha2} also holds for $mpBFDR$ in the case of additive loss functions, without assumption \ref{ass_groups}. \begin{theorem} Let $\alpha$ be the desired level of significance where $0<\alpha < \frac{m_0}{m}$, $m_0~(<m)$ being the number of true null hypotheses.
 Then there exists a sequence $\beta_n\rightarrow 0$ as $n\rightarrow\infty$ such that for the additive loss function based method